TWICE BAKED POTATOES AND EGGS

 Scoop the filling back into the skins and place in a large baking dish sprayed with non-stick cooking spray.
 You can make a day in advance to this point.
 Just cover and refrigerate overnight.
 Bring to room temp before baking the next day.

 Top with remaining cheddar cheese and place back in a preheated 375 degree oven and bake for 25-30 minutes until cheese is melted and filling is hot.
-Top each potato with one or two fried eggs.
+Top each potato with a fried egg.